MementoMori15x6/15x6-sim/manuscript/07-Chapter07_DRAFT_the_hegemon_test_usa_vs_prc.md

 - USA: ~43.7% parasitism dominance
 - PRC: ~54.4% parasitism dominance

-**Both exceed provisional >30% collapse-risk threshold.**
+**Both exceed the provisional >30% collapse-risk threshold.**
-- USA: soft drift (lobbying, revolving door, regulatory capture) masked by metabolic buffers
-- PRC: hard structural extraction (SOE subsidies, elite guanxi) mitigated by top-down suppression at high cost
+This is the memento mori moment: the current era is not a contest between a healthy hegemon and a sick one, but a race between two different forms of systemic exhaustion.

 #### 7.4 15×6 Master Grid Dominance Heatmaps